-If a customer enters a shipping address that falls within the Zone you’ve defined, it will be matched against that Zone and you can put Carrier Rules in place to take certain actions for these customers.
+If a customer enters a shipping address that falls within the Zone you’ve defined, it will be matched against that Zone and Carrier Rules in place to take certain actions for these customers.

 - Give the zone a name (i.e. Alaska and Hawaii)

 - Select the Country of your zone (in relation to the Alaska/Hawaii example, we would select USA)

-- If your Zone is meant to be a whole country or whole countries, then you can Save at this point.
-If you are creating a Zone that is made of specific States or Regions within a country, change the next dropdown from ‘All’ to ‘Including’, then you can clarify which States/Regions belong in the zone.
+- If you are creating a zone that is made of specific states or regions within a country, change the States/Regions dropdown from ‘All’ to ‘Including’, then you can clarify which States/Regions belong in the zone.
 See below for more info on including/excluding.

 - You can do the same for Cities, and then Postcodes if your zone is at this level.

 - Save the Shipping Zone